 Premature Distributions: To the extent a distribution is taxable, it may be subject to an additional 10% IRS premature distribution penalty as defined in IRC Sec.72(t) or (g), as applicable.
 This penalty is increased to 25% in the case of certain premature distributions from SIMPLE IRA plans in the first 2 years of participation.
-Roth accounts may be subject to a penalty in the first 5 years in certain circumstances.
+Roth IRAs may be subject to a penalty in the first 5 years in certain circumstances.
+(Does not apply to 457 plans.)

-Withholding: As noted in Section 5, in some circumstances you have the right to elect not to have federal tax withholding apply.
-You can make this election by checking the box in Section 5.
+Withholding: As noted in Section 6, in some circumstances you have the right to elect not to have federal tax withholding apply.
+You can make this election by checking the box in Section 6.
 This election remains in effect until revoked and you may revoke this election at any time.
-If you opt out of withholding, there are penalties for not paying enough federal income tax during the year, either through withholding or estimated tax payments.
+If you elect for withholding not to apply, there are penalties for not paying enough federal income tax during the year, either through withholding or estimated tax payments.